mvolkmann/redux-lite/README.md

 This object is passed to the setState method of the topmost component which performs a shallow merge to create the new state.

+This solution makes the assumption that holding all state in the topmost component and re-rendering it on every change is acceptable for most applications.
+It will not work otherwise.

 To run the demo,
 * npm install
 * npm start